HDFGroup/hdf-rest-api/Types/index.rst

 Each of these sub-types can be a primitive type, a string, or another compound type.
 Each sub-type has a name that can be used to refer to the element.

-*Note:* The field names are not shown in the representation of an dataset or attribute's values.
+*Note:* The field names are not shown in the representation of a dataset's or attribute's values.

 Example